terrycojones/super-rugby-2015/README.md

 I.e., the Australian record is worse than it appears if you just consider their overall competition win/loss percentage.
 Meanwhile, the NZ teams are doing even better at beating everyone else than it might first appear from their overall record.
-Meanwhile, the South African teams are doing about as well beating teams from other countries others as they are overall.
+The South African teams have done exactly as well beating teams from other countries others as they have overall.

 This gives us some idea of the *overall strength* of rugby in the
 countries: NZ well ahead of RSA, and RSA well ahead of AUS.